angelolab/publications/2024-Greenwald_Nederlof_etal_TONIC/README.md

 In addition to these core columns, metadata can be added to facilitate easy analysis, such as disease stage, prognosis, anatomical location, or other information that is useful for plotting purposes.

-2. *functional_df*: This data structure summarizes information about the functional marker status of cells on a per-image basis.
+2. *functional_marker_stats*: This data structure summarizes information about the functional marker status of cells on a per-image basis.
 Each row represents the functional marker status of a single functional marker, in a single cell type, in a single image.
 The columns are the same as above, but with an additional `functional_marker` column which indicates which functional marker is being summarized.
 For example, one row might show the number of Tregs in a given image which are positive for Ki67, while another shows the proportion of cancer cells in an image that are PDL1+.

 |    fov    | cell_type  | value |      metric       | functional marker |     Timepont      |